 This article is from National Vanguard, March 1984.
-The author is not credited.
-If you know the name of the article’s author and it is appropriate to credit him, please contact me.
+The author is not credited, but it is almost certainly William Pierce.
 This version is from Irminsul’s Racial Nationalist Library site.
 The poems quoted below are available in the Wordsworth Poetry Library edition of Rudyard Kipling, Collected Poems .

 One hundred years ago, in Lahore—today the second city in independent Pakistan but then an administrative center in British India—a 17-year-old subeditor, fresh out of school in England, worked very hard to get out each day’s edition of the Civil and Military Gazette.
 His name was Rudyard Kipling.

 Every now and then the young subeditor, with his editor’s assent, would fill up a little left-over space in the newspaper with a poem of his own composition, much to the annoyance of the Indian typesetters, who did not like to use the special typefaces which Kipling deemed appropriate to distinguish his poems from the prose around them.
 In 1886 he gathered up all of these poems from the previous three years and republished them in a book, under the title Departmental Ditties.
 The book was an immediate hit with other British colonials, and the first printing sold out very quickly.